Involuta/Blazarang/README.md

 Jester has special dialogue if you defeat the final marathon boss before them.
 Jester then fights you Jester is a powerful magician
 Idea: Jester using magic is foreshadowed by the reveal that in this universe, one’s ability to use magic is derived from their sense of humor; the better their humor, the more potential they have for magic
+Idea: she’s criticized and ostracized by most practicing magicians for “gatekeeping” the secrets to magic.
+These practicing magicians approach magic rigidly and scientifically, but they can only cast weak spells that get weaker when they’re used too many times in a row (which coincides with a bad joke that degrades in value over time).
+She gatekeeps magic because she tried to tell them how it worked in the past, and when they mocked her and called her explanation ridiculous, she grew frustrated and gave up on them.
+As revenge, she no longer tries to teach them.
+She considers them losers (quote idea: “The magic community.
+Just a bunch of self-centered stuck up pricks whose magic sticks are so far up their bums that they can only cast shit spells.”)
 Transformation spells: change Cotu’s body
 Embiggen: make Cotu super fat, making him larger (bigger hurtbox), slower, and no longer invincible when dodging, but take less damage
 Enshrinken: make Cotu tiny, making him smaller and faster, but take more damage